dylanrathbone/CsvToJson/README.md

 end
 </code></pre>

-<li>Wire it up</li>

-Update the case statement within the convert.rb script to include your new generator...
+<li>Wire it up.
+Update the case statement within the convert.rb script to include your new generator...</li>

 <pre><code>
 ...